-I started each of the 6 days of the residency with a yoga practice, and then worked on movement scores, voice work telling the Wolfman’s dream and re-doing both of the Wolfman’s paintings housed at the Freud Museum in London.
+I started each of the 6 days of the residency with a yoga practice, and then worked on breath and movement scores, voice work telling the Wolfman’s dream and re-doing both of the Wolfman’s paintings housed at the Freud Museum in London.

 The work explores the concept of Nachträglichkeit, après-coup, deferred action or afterwardness where impressions, experiences or memory traces gain significance as a result of re-experiencing an event (this is the definition from Sharon Kivland’s wonderful book Afterwards).

 The work is, like my other Freud pieces, an intimate performance, for 5 people at a time.
 I worked with my intersemiotic translation method of gHosting, hosting the ghost of Sergei Pankejeff, The Wolfman.